winstonhenke/Salesforce/Lightning.md

 - Lightning Components and MVC
   - There are similarities, to be sure, but it would be more correct to say that Lightning Components is View-Controller-Controller-Model, or perhaps View-Controller-Controller-Database.
   - Why is “controller” doubled up in that pattern name?
 Because when interacting with Salesforce, your components will have a server-side controller in addition to the client-side controller we’ve worked with in this unit.
 This dual controller design is the key difference between Lightning Components and MVC.
+- **TODO**
+  - `event.getSource()` vs `component.find()` in a component's controller
+- **TODO**
+  - Where can Aura apps/components be used.
+Standalone URL apps, app launcher, Lightning App Builder?
+  - Where can LWCs be used?
+- `$A`
+  - A framework global variable that provides a number of important functions and services.
+Example: `$A.enqueueAction(action)`, adds the server call to the Aura component framework request queue.
+- Action callback format
+  - `action.setCallback(scope, callbackFunction);`
+  - `action.setCallback(this, function(response) { ... });`
+  - Callback functions take a single parameter, response, which is an opaque object that provides the returned data, if any, and various details about the status of the request.

 Example Application